What is Microsoft Excel Solver Add-In?

 - The desire to maximize profit is the Objective Function

-- Raw Material and labor hours are the constraints
+- Raw Material, labor hours and minimum quantities of Men’s and Women’s clothing line are the constraints

-- Quantity of different clothing line is our variable.
+- Current Quantities being produced of different clothing line are our variables.

 Once we’ve understood the problem, set our objectives and defined our constraints, let’s put some numbers to the above example and solve it in Excel.